jnaithani/genetic-programming/deliv/readme.txt

 Make sure JDK/JRE 1.6/1.7 is installed and is in the environment path

-Change directory to where the files have been extracted from the command window, and execute the following script:
+Change directory to where the files have been extracted and execute the following script:

 	run